kheller18/data-structures-algorithms/questions/CSS.md

         ```

 6. What is a CSS Preprocessor?
 What are Sass, Less, and Stylus?
 Why do people use them?
-   + A CSS Preprocessor is a tool used to extend the basic functionality of default vanilla CSS through its own scripting language.
+   + `CSS Preprocessor`: a tool used to extend the basic functionality of default vanilla CSS through its own scripting language.
 It helps us to use complex logical syntax like – variables, functions, mixins, code nesting, and inheritance to name a few, supercharging your vanilla CSS.
-   + `SASS`: Sass is the acronym for “Syntactically Awesome Style Sheets”.
-SASS can be written in two different syntaxes using SASS or SCSS
+   + `Syntactically Awesome Style Sheets (SASS)`: can be written in two different syntaxes using SASS or SCSS.
    + SASS vs SCSS
      + SASS is based on indentation and SCSS(Sassy CSS) is not.
      + SASS uses `.sass` extension while SCSS uses `.scss` extension.